 - Availability timeframe - Certain products are be recommended only in the specified time window

 - Custom attributes - You can group recommendations and narrow down the results, for example, to non-food products or to news that are related to the end user's city

-The recommendation client provides a REST interface that accepts items in XML format.
+The Personalization client provides a REST interface that accepts items in XML format.
 You can use the interface to post item information within the request's body into the store, and to display or update the items directly.

 You can use HTTP methods to create, update or retrieve items that are in the data store.

 For getting or posting content data, basic authentication is enabled by default.
 Use your customer ID and license key as username and password.
 If authentication is enabled for recommendation requests and you want to change this, contact firstname.lastname@example.org.

 Use the GET method to retrieve all information that is stored in the database for the given item ID: